Learnosity/learnosity-sdk-nodejs/README.md

 ## Requirements
 1. Runtime libraries for Node.js installed. ([instructions](https://nodejs.org/en/download/))

-2. If you're following the tutorial on this page, also install other libraries: [Underscore.js](https://underscorejs.org/), a general purpose utility library and [Moment.js](https://momentjs.com/), which provides time and date functions.
+2. To follow the tutorial on this page, also install some other libraries:
+* [Express.js](http://expressjs.com/), a minimal web framework,
+* The [EJS](https://ejs.co/) templating language, and
+* The [UUID](https://www.npmjs.com/package/uuid) library.
 These are not actually a requirement of the SDK itself, so if your app doesn't use these libraries, no need to install them.
 They are only required for the tutorial on this page.

 Not using Node.js?
 See the [SDKs for other languages](https://help.learnosity.com/hc/en-us/sections/360000194318-Server-side-development-SDKs).